'A Woman Of No Importance' Finally Gets Her Due

 Hall operated in the eastern French city of Lyon.
 She initially stayed at a convent and persuaded nuns to help her.
 She befriended a female brothel owner and received information that French prostitutes gathered from German troops.

-Hall organized French resistance fighters, providing them with safehouses and intelligence.
+Hall organized French resistance fighters, providing them with safe houses and intelligence.
 This didn't go unnoticed, said Purnell.

 "The Germans came to realize that they were after a limping lady," she said.